Would your bird love an amazing fiber exercising and climbing net?

 When suspended horizontally, (there are also other ways to utilize this amazing net) a physically challenged bird can also play on the Get a Grip because the fiber Bonnie decided to use years and years ago for the Get a Grip offers secure footing for all birds, providing a feeling of safety and comfort for your parrot.

 Always supervise your bird.
-Those aforementioned copies are deadly.
+Some of those aforementioned copies are deadly.
 If it's not a StarBird Get a Grip it's a copy.